getsentry/rfcs/text/0083-starfish-tracing-model.md

 explorable via that segment.

 **Locality:** All the spans that are attached to a segment thus must be local to the service and process.
-It's still possible for a span to relate to a child of a segment or a segment directly via the `parent_id`, but the `segment_id` must not be set.
+It's still possible for a span to relate to a child of a segment or a segment directly via the `parent_span_id`, but the `segment_id` must not be set.

 **Joining:** At the end of a segment an implicit join is taking place.
 Any span